dariushghasemi/pqtl_pipeline_ldsc/README.md

 - Working on genetic correlation.
 As CORRELATION MEANS, it works only if we have two phenotypes.

-- Adding scripts munging summary stats and computing heritability to the pipeline (Thu, 11:45, 14-Mar-24)!
+- Adding scripts munging summary stats and computing heritability to the pipeline (Thu, 11:45, 14-Mar-24).

+- Computing LD step has been run on clusters (Thu, 04:15, 21-Mar-24).

 Dariush